 ~~~What kind of training has your coach had?~~~

 A quick Google search will yield you a number of coaches.
 That doesn’t mean that you’ve found the right one just that quickly though.
 Training is important and so is context.
 Self-presentation means a lot too.

 1).
 Is the coach certified, and by whom?
 For an outline of the top five most popular certifying resources, check this article here.
 I am certified by ACE, which came in at number two in the linked list; of ACE, the author notes, “It is the only organization whose health coach certification is accredited by the National Council on Certifying Agencies (NCCA).
 This distinction means the certification has been officially recognized by the Institute for Credentialing Excellence as a credential whose holders are competent professionals in the field of health coaching.”
 However, ACE is not the only good way to become qualified.
 There are several perfectly good ways to become credentialed and your potential coach should make it clear that they are certified and clarify by whom they are certified.
 If you want to know what characterizes their program, the coach should be able to speak readily about their preparation and how it compares to other certifications.

 Note: Your potential coach should be able to tell you what they don’t work with just as easily as they tell you what they do work with.
 Me?
 I don’t have a gift for coaching postpartum, I have no experience with cardiac rehab patients, and I’m not the best with senior health.
-I have clients in these categories who come to me for traditional Chinese bodywork therapy.
+I have clients in these categories who come to me for traditional Chinese bodywork therapy and/or acupuncture.
 If any one of them mentioned wanting a coach I could find referrals for them, but these subjects aren’t my strongest as a coach.
 It’s really important for a coach to know his or her gifts and work with those; it also matters that the coach has a good referral network.
 Ask about it.

 ~~~That magic ingredient: trust~~~